-Imagine the mighty Himalayas of glacier basin lying slightly above your head.
+Imagine the mighty Himalayas of glacier basins lying slightly above your head.
 Man, that would be the best day of your life.
 Annapurna Base Camp trek is all about adventure, risk, joyous, and natural serenity.
-The Annapurna region is known as the “Best trekking spot of Nepal” was first opened for foreign trekkers in 1977.
+The Annapurna region is known as the “Best trekking spot of Nepal” and was first opened for foreign trekkers in 1977.
 The very first trek started from the market town of Dhumre ending at Pokhara which took 23 days to complete.
-Later, the road construction around the trekking area took place and now you can complete the trek in 10-11 days.
-Besides this, Annapurna region came into popularity with Mustang trek, Naar-Pho valley, and Manaslu trek.
+Later, the road construction around the trekking area took place, and now you can complete the trek in 10-11 days.
+Besides this, the Annapurna region came into popularity with the Upper Mustang trek, Naar Phu valley Trek, and Manaslu trek.

-The high cascading waterfalls, Gandruk museum, the deepest gorge-Kali Gandaki, Oak, Rhododendron and Bamboo forest, and Suspension bridge over the Modi Khola are some of the places that you encounter on the trail.
-Gurung, Thakali and the Manangba are the ethnic groups living in this area.
+The high cascading waterfalls, Gandruk museum, the deepest gorge-Kali Gandaki, Oak, Rhododendron, and Bamboo forest, and the Suspension bridge over the Modi Khola are some of the places that you encounter on the trail.
+Gurung, Thakali, and the Manangba are the ethnic groups living in this area.
 They follow Buddhism and celebrate Buddha Jayanti.
 Lhosar is the major festival of Gurung society.

 Annapurna Base Camp Trek Distance

-Uphill’s and downhill’s, sloppy and rocky lands can be spotted on the trail.
+Uphills and downhills, and sloppy and rocky lands can be spotted on the trail.
 The Annapurna Base Camp trek starts when you arrive in the bustling city of Kathmandu.
-It’s your choice whether you wish to relax or roam around Kathmandu valley or go for cycling.
-You may directly head towards Pokhara and do some zip lining, balloons flying or relax in the lakeside area.
+It’s your choice whether you wish to relax or roam around Kathmandu valley or go cycling.
+You may directly head towards Pokhara and do some zip-lining, balloons flying or relax in the lakeside area.
 The journey will be exciting, scary, and thrilling.

 0n the very first day of the trek we will drive to Nayapul which is 45Km far from Pokhara then we will start our trek.
 As soon as you arrive at Tikhedhunga 1577m, you can walk up the hill for 2 hours reaching Ulleri, 2020m.
 The total hike should take 2-3hours depending on the group.
 You will relax at Ulleri in the evening time.
 Make sure to keep well hydrated throughout the trek.
 The total distance for the first day is 1.8km from Tikhedhunga to Ulleri.

-The third day we will wake up at 5:45 am and start walking long stairs to Poon hill at 4 am.
-This will take 1 hour- 1hour 15 minutes depending on how many breaks we take.
+On the third day, we will wake up at 5:45 am and start walking long stairs to Poon hill at 4 am.
+This will take 1 hour- 1hour and 15 minutes depending on how many breaks we take.
 You can enjoy sunrise views and snow-capped mountains.
 After spending half an hour at Poon Hill, we return back to Ghorepani and continue climbing through the forest of pines and rhododendron.
 The climb brings us to Deurali at 2960m.
 The distance up and down Poon hill is 2.9 km.
 The full distance is 11 km.

-It’s a final day of trekking.
-We will walk to our jeep pick up point Siwai for 2 hours.
-This is the shortest and relaxing walk of the entire trip.
+It’s the final day of trekking.
+We will walk to our jeep pick-up point Siwai for 2 hours.
+This is the shortest and most relaxing walk of the entire trip.
 We will stay overnight in Pokhara before heading to Kathmandu.
 The walking distance is 4.3km.